-Somewhere on the way from Blois, one of a multitude of well-preserved fortified chateaus that dot the French country side – I don’t even know the name.
+Somewhere on the way from Blois, one of the well-preserved fortified chateaus that dot the French country side – I don’t even know its name.

 Vineyards here, there and everywhere – there’s something soothing in the orderly, symmetrical rows going up a gentle slope framed by a wooded backdrop.
 I always find reassurance in such scenery; must have to do with my familiarity with such panorama from my childhood years in Ay-Champagne.

 Beaune is the capital of the justly celebrated ‘Vin de Bourgogne‘ and of course the culinary world dotes on heavenly Dijon mustard.
 Both of these towns boast of a unique, rich and varied cultural heritage that should make a visit a must on any serious traveler’s agenda.
 Beaune is south of Dijon, a little over 30 kilometres and going to or from it winds its way along the famous ‘Route de Grand Crus’.
 Remnants from medieval times are abundant and walking the streets a pleasant dip in the limpid pool of days past.

 Medieval city gate ‘Porte Saint Nicolas’ in Beaune is one of the many monuments and buildings the city preserves with care and pride.